ComPDFKit/compdfkit-pdf-sdk-react-native/README.md

 ### Configuration

-When rendering a PDF view using the `ComPDFKit.openDocument` method, you have the flexibility to enable or disable certain features or adjust default attribute values for PDF annotations, forms, and more through the `CPDFConfiguration` settings.
+When rendering a PDF view using the `ComPDFKit.openDocument` method or the `CPDFReaderView` UI component , you have the flexibility to enable or disable certain features or adjust default attribute values for PDF annotations, forms, and more through the `CPDFConfiguration` settings.

 For your convenience, you can obtain default attribute values by using the `ComPDFKit.getDefaultConfig({})` method.